reeseovine/dotfiles-old/README.md

   ```
   The line `tail = true` tells it to show only the last line of output.

-The [`backup`](backup) directory contains a config file for path variables, and a file containing patterns to exclude.
+The [`backup`](backup) directory contains a config file for path variables and a file containing patterns to exclude.

 **Why?**
 For years I'd been looking for a simple backup solution for Linux that also felt seamless and integrated into the desktop.
-Once I heard about rsync and learned how to use it I immediately loved how easy it was, but I got tired of typing the entire command each time (or scrolling through my term history for it) so I wrote these in a day to make things easier for me.
+Once I looked into rsync I immediately loved how easy it was but I got tired of typing the entire command each time (or scrolling through my term history for it) so I wrote these in a day to make things easier for me.

 **Shortcomings**
 I didn't include the ability to create multiple backups or schedule them, but I don't think it would be hard to add those features.